Sign in

 President and CEO Paul Bolno explained that based on platform chemistry, multiple doses of WVE-006 are expected to increase protein production and durability compared to a single dose.
 For WVE-007, he emphasized that while weight loss will be tracked, the key differentiator from GLP-1s will be demonstrating healthy weight loss through body composition changes, specifically fat loss without muscle reduction, which the initial data will aim to establish.

-Joseph Schwartz's questions to Gossamer Bio Inc (GOSS) leadership
+Joseph Schwartz's questions to Gossamer Bio (GOSS) leadership

-Joseph Schwartz asked about the rationale for extending the PROSERA trial enrollment and pushing the data readout to February 2026, and how the more global patient population might influence the results compared to the TORREY trial.
+Joseph Schwartz asked about the rationale for extending the PROSERA study enrollment and pushing the data readout to February 2026, and how the more global patient population in PROSERA might influence results compared to the TORREY trial.

 Answer

-CEO Faheem Hasnain explained the extension was to honor commitments to patients and physicians amid high demand, prioritizing data quality.
-He, along with CMO Dr. Richard Aranda and COO Bryan Giraudo, noted that the broader global footprint enrolls patients with fewer comorbidities, particularly from Latin America and Eastern Europe, who have historically shown a larger treatment effect on the 6-minute walk distance, which could be beneficial for the study's outcome.
+CEO Faheem Hasnain explained the extension was to honor commitments to patients and physicians amid high demand, ensuring goodwill for future studies like PH-ILD.
+He, along with CMO Dr. Richard Aranda, noted that the global patient base includes 'purer' PAH patients with fewer comorbidities, who have historically shown a larger treatment effect.
+CFO & COO Bryan Giraudo added that the previous TORREY study was more US-focused due to the COVID-19 pandemic.

-Joseph Schwartz's questions to Aurinia Pharmaceuticals Inc (AUPH) leadership
+Joseph Schwartz's questions to Aurinia Pharmaceuticals (AUPH) leadership

 Joseph Schwartz questioned Aurinia's potential exposure to new U.S. federal policies, including tariffs on its Swiss-made API, transfer pricing for a Canadian company, and Most Favored Nation (MSN) drug pricing legislation.
 He also asked for details on IP domicile, product stockpiling in the U.S., and the government payor mix for LUPKYNIS.